manuelbarzi/neoland-bootcamp-202204/staff/jordi-schaefer/final-projectV1/doc/README.md

 ### Use Cases

 - Record an activity
+    - record diferents positions and altitude
+    - show live data (distance, time, elevation, points in map)
+    - save sport, dificult, text and photos
+- Resume activities made within the last 6
+    - upload new o diferent information if its needed
 - List activities from all users
-- List your activities
     - Like activities
     - Comment activities
+- List your activities
+    - including a sumary of your total and last month data
+    - including private activities
-- Change your information (name, password...)
+- Change your information
+    - name, email, password
-- Delete activities
+    - delete activities
+    - delete user

 ### Wireframes